-Addiction In New Orleans, Louisiana
+Drug And Alcohol Addiction In New Orleans, Louisiana

 New Orleans, Louisiana has a rich history, culture, and blend of people.
 However, this is often eclipsed by the droves of college students and young people flocking to the city to have a memorable night of partying, drinking, and trouble.
-While this seems like a good time to many tourists, they are often blind to what is going on with the people who live there.
-New Orleans is not only one of the biggest party cities, but one of the most violent.
-There is a vicious cycle of drug abuse, dealing, and taking over turf.
-Tragically, the trauma that these young people go through in New Orleans actually makes them more likely to abuse drugs in the future.
+While this seems like a good time to many tourists, they are often blind to what is going on with respect to the people who live there; fortunately, for both visitors and long-term residents, inpatient and outpatient rehabs are available.

 Break free from addiction.

 You have options.
 Talk about them with a treatment provider today.